Adore2113/MarsHSim/docs/dev_log.md

     ♡ while going over the results from each subsystem, I'm realizing that co2 is not being handled right..
 I need to fix where the Sabatier is getting it's co2 amount from

-    ♡ I made some changes to the Sabatier file and ran a few test for four sols, getting an update every 5 hours while only getting the sol, time and atmosphere info.. co2 is much better, but there are still issues with the buffer gas, as well as a few other things, that I will be working towards fixing
+    ♡ I made some changes to the Sabatier file and ran a few test for four sols, getting an update every 5 hours while only getting the sol, time and atmosphere info.. co2 is much better, but there are still issues w. the buffer gas, as well as a few other things, that I will be working towards fixing

     ♡ I made some changes to buffer gas, double check them tomorro